-Despite this, Massachusetts has some of the oldest and most restrictive beach access laws in the country.
-Our current laws are rooted in the ‘Colonial Ordinances of 1641-1647’ and generally prohibit beachgoers from accessing any private beach above the low tide mark without permission of the property owner.
+Despite this, Massachusetts has some of the most outdated and restrictive beach access laws in the country.
+Our current laws come directly from the ‘Colonial Ordinances of 1641-1647’ and have been generally interpreted as prohibiting beachgoers from accessing any private beach above the low tide mark without permission of the property owner.
 In most other coastal states, property owners are significantly restricted from limiting public access below the mean high tide mark.

-Current Massachusetts law does specifically reserve public access to private tidelands for 3 purposes: fishing, fowling, and navigation.
+Current Massachusetts law specifically reserves public access to private tidelands for 3 purposes: fishing, fowling, and navigation.
 However, the public right of access for low impact recreation (such as walking or sitting) is not explicitly included in current state law.

 2023 Legislative Remedy

-The proposed remedy – ‘An Act Relative to Recreation on Private Tidelands’ (HD.3027 / SD.231) – is simple, minimally invasive, and effective.
+The proposed remedy – ‘An Act Relative to Recreation on Private Tidelands’ (H.795 / S.462) – is simple, minimally invasive, and effective.
 If passed, it will reaffirm ‘recreation’ as a specifically allowed public use of private tidelands by updating the definition of ‘private tidelands’ in MA state law to be:

 “Private tidelands'', tidelands held by a private party subject to an easement of the public for the purposes of recreation and navigation and free fishing and fowling and of passing freely over and through the water.”

-This expansion of legal public shoreline use will benefit all beach and ocean lovers in Massachusetts!
+This clarification of legal public shoreline use will benefit all beach and ocean lovers in Massachusetts!

 How You Can Take Action!

-Please contact your state legislators and ask them to co-sponsor ‘An Act Relative to Recreation on Private Tidelands’ (Docket Numbers HD.3027 and SD.231).
+Please contact your state legislators and ask them to co-sponsor ‘An Act Relative to Recreation on Private Tidelands’ (H.795 / S.462).